scaleway/terraform-provider-scaleway/docs/resources/object_bucket_acl.md

 # Resource: scaleway_object_bucket_acl

-Creates and manages Scaleway Object Storage bucket ACLs.
+The `scaleway_object_bucket_acl` resource allows you to create and manage Access Control Lists (ACLs) for [Scaleway Object storage](https://www.scaleway.com/en/docs/storage/object/).

+Refer to the [dedicated documentation](https://www.scaleway.com/en/docs/storage/object/api-cli/bucket-operations/#putbucketacl) for more information on ACLs.

 -> **Note:** `terraform destroy` does not delete the ACL but does remove the resource from the Terraform state.

--> **Note:** [Account identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) is not supported by Scaleway.
+-> **Note:** [Account identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) are not supported by Scaleway.

 ## Example Usage